Introduction to Multi-Armed Bandits: Advanced algorithms: adaptive exploration

 \subsection{Clean event and confidence bounds}

-Let us flesh out the idea mentioned above; this would also set up the stage for some other algorithms.
-Fix round $t$.
-Let $n_t(a)$ be the number of samples from arm $a$ in round $1, 2 \LDOTS t$. $\bar{\mu}_t(a)$ be the average reward of arm $a$ so far.
-We would like to use Hoeffding Inequality to derive
+Fix round $t$ and arm $a$.
+Let $n_t(a)$ be the number of rounds before $t$ in which this arm is chosen, and let $\bar{\mu}_t(a)$ be the average reward in these rounds.
+We will use Hoeffding Inequality (Theorem~\ref{app:thm:Hoeffding}) to derive

-The quantity $r_t(a)$ is called the \emph{confidence radius}.
-Note that we have $n_t(a)$ random samples from reward distribution $\mD_a$.
-If $n_t(a)$ were fixed in advance, we would have a fixed number of independent random variables, in which case \eqref{IID:eq:desired} would follow immediately from Hoeffding Inequality (Theorem~\ref{app:thm:Hoeffding}).
-However, $n_t(a)$ is itself is a random variable.
-Moreover, $n_t$ can depend on the past rewards from arm $a$, so conditional on a particular realization of $n_t(a)$, the samples from $a$ are not necessarily independent!~ \footnote{For example, suppose an algorithm chooses arm $a$ in rounds $1$ and $2$, chooses it in round $3$ if and only if the reward was $0$ in the first two rounds, and never chooses it again.} So, we need a slightly more careful argument.
-One such argument is presented below.
+However, \refeq{IID:eq:desired} does not follow immediately.
+This is because Hoeffding Inequality only applies to a fixed number of independent random variables, whereas here we have $n_t(a)$ random samples from reward distribution $\mD_a$, where $n_t(a)$ is itself is a random variable.
+Moreover, $n_t(a)$ can depend on the past rewards from arm $a$, so conditional on a particular realization of $n_t(a)$, the samples from $a$ are not necessarily independent!
+For a simple example, suppose an algorithm chooses arm $a$ in the first two rounds, chooses it again in round $3$ if and only if the reward was $0$ in the first two rounds, and never chooses it again.

+So, we need a slightly more careful argument.
+We present an elementary version of this argument (whereas a more standard version relies on the concept of \emph{martingale}).
 For each arm $a$, let us imagine there is a \emph{reward tape}: an $1\times T$ table with each cell independently sampled from $\mD_a$, as shown in \reffig{IID:fig:tape}.

 Without loss of generality, the reward tape encodes rewards as follows: the $j$-th time a given arm $a$ is chosen by the algorithm, its reward is taken from the $j$-th cell in this arm's tape.
 Let $\bar{v}_j(a)$ represent the average reward at arm $a$ from first $j$ times that arm $a$ is chosen.
 Now one can use Hoeffding Inequality to derive that

 Taking a union bound, it follows that (assuming $K=\text{\#arms}\leq T$)